SUPPLY CHAIN MANAGEMENT AND LOGISTICS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-This module will enable students to evaluate the role and nature of logistic and supply chain management strategies in meeting the objectives of retail and industrial organisations.
+This module will enable students to evaluate the role and nature of logistics and supply chain management strategies in meeting the objectives of retail, service and industrial organisations.
 Students will become familiar with the specific management approaches to meet the product and service criteria set by customers.
-The module is designed to explore the technical and commercial environment that dictates the supply chain management approach adopted by retailers and manufacturing firms in local and international arenas.
+The module is designed to explore the technical and commercial environment that dictates the supply chain management approach adopted by retailers, service firms and manufacturing businesses in local and international arenas.

 Surrey Business School